gmn/queryable/README.md

 ### queryable.open(string)
 * First it tries string as a fullpath; if file is found: db_name,db_dir,and db_path are set.
 * If a file isn't found, it tries string as a directory, where it will create the database using the default db_name.
-* If it isn't a directory or an existing file, string is assumed to be a fullpath with no file yet saved. db_path, db_dir, and db_name are set from that.
+* If it isn't a directory or an existing file, string is assumed to be a fullpath where the file will be saved to. db_path, db_dir, and db_name are set from that.

 ### queryable.open(object)
-* if argument is an object, these configuration variable are looked for in it:
+If argument is an object, these configuration variable are looked for in it:
 * **db_name**       If none supplied, it either takes one from db_path or defaults to *'queryable'* or *'test.db'* in the browser or in node respectively.
 * **db_path**       The fullpath where the database lives.
 Irrelevant in the browser.
 The database file is written to db_path everytime save() is called, and read from it in open() if an existing file is discovered at the location.
 * **db_dir**        Defaults to current working directory if db_path or db_dir are not supplied.
 * **use_gzip**      Can manually specify file is of type gzip.
 This is useful for files lacking the '.gz' extension.
 Note: currently gzbz must be present for this to work.
 * **data**          If this is set, the database can be populated outright by an argument to data. data can be string or json.
 It must be in the form of **Array of Zero or More Objects of Any Kind**.

 # Full List of Commands